SageAlexander/finalproject/README.md

 To answer this question....
 1. I made a pivot table on Google Sheets.
-2. I made my 'Row' was type of college
+2. I set my 'Row' as type of college
 3. I made my 'Values' as Mid-Career Median Salary, Starting Median Salary, and Mid-Career 90th Percentile Salary.
 I chose these three values to show the median salary of a well established professional in the field, a recent college graduate, and the highest earners from the college.
 The starting salary did not tell me much, other than an increased earning potential for recent Ivy league graduates.
 4. I summarized the data by average and sorted by type.